aerogear/offix/docs/ref-react-offix-hooks.md

 The Apollo Client that `OfflineClient` provides is compatible with all of the official [Apollo React Hooks](https://www.apollographql.com/docs/react/api/react-hooks/) such as `useQuery`, `useMutation` and `useSubscription`.

-The `react-offix-hooks` library makes provides an additional `useOfflineMutation` React hook which lets you perform offline mutations.
+The `react-offix-hooks` library provides an additional `useOfflineMutation` React hook which lets you perform offline mutations.

 **Note:** `react-offix-hooks` is experimental.
 Feel free to try it and please [log any issues](https://github.com/aerogear/offix/issues/new/choose) to help us improve it.